 S (satisfactory) or U (unsatisfactory).
 Performance in a few courses is graded as S or U , but in the majority of courses, the grades listed above are given.
 Only grades of A(-), B(+,-), C(+,-), D(+,-), and S are given credit toward a degree.

-AU (Audits).
-Performance in audit classes are given a grade of AU.
+AU (Audit).
+Performance in a course that is audited is noted with the grade of AU.
 This is given regardless of the students' participation.
 Audits can not be changed after the drop/add period and it is up to the faculty to determine at what level a student should participate in their class.
 There is no withdrawal from audit coursework, if a student stops attending, they will still receive an auditing with no grade, credit or FISHN/SKILLS.